radek-stasta/awesome-widgets/README.md

 # :sparkles: awesome-widgets
 Widgets for awesome window manager.
+I am using this widgets in my system for my personal needs so if you want to add or change functionality of some widget just let me know.

 **PLEASE NOTE: This project is still work in progress and new commits might break previous versions.**